What Are the Different Types of Skin Cancer and What Causes Them

 And if you need your Skin Cancer reconstructed or excised (surgically removed with a wide margin), always consult one of the top Plastic Surgeons in New Zealand

-Scientific Journal Articles and References for Sun Exposure and Skin Damage
+Medical References about Sun Exposure and Skin Damage

 About Dr Mark Gittos FRACS (Plast) – New Zealand Plastic Surgeon